* 1960s Berkeley radical

 In 1981, criminal indictments were issued against Avakian and several other RCP leaders for their illegal entry onto White House grounds during the aforementioned protest.
 But rather than face trial, Avakian fled the United States and settled in France, where he continues to reside as RCP’s central committee “chairman-in-exile.”
 RCP members reverently refer to Avakian as their “Precious Leader.”

 Despite being situated thousands of miles from the American mainland, Avakian continues to agitate for the violent overthrow of the U.S. government, embracing the concept of an intellectual vanguard leading the proletariat in glorious revolution.
 “It is easy,” he says, “to look at the difficulties that such a world-historic revolution involves—up against thousands of years of tradition’s chains as well as the military might of the guardians of the old order, above all the rulers of imperial America itself—and decide to settle for something less … But, as Mao himself put it, speaking of the ascent to communism worldwide, ‘the road is tortuous, but the future is bright.’”

-In an interview that appeared in the Revolutionary Worker on June 16, 2002, Avakian predicted that the United States would invade Iraq not because of any legitimate national-security concerns, but because of pride and arrogance: “You can’t leave somebody standing who stood up to you, even to the degree that Saddam Hussein did at the time of the Gulf War when he refused to take their orders at that time—not that Saddam Hussein is somebody that we would support or someone who represents the interests of the people, but he’s someone who, compared to the monsters that they [the U.S. imperialists] are, is a pittance, is a small-time oppressor, compared to the worldwide oppressors that they are.”
+In an interview that appeared in the Revolutionary Worker in 2002, Avakian predicted that the United States would invade Iraq not because of any legitimate national-security concerns, but because of pride and arrogance: “You can’t leave somebody standing who stood up to you, even to the degree that Saddam Hussein did at the time of the Gulf War when he refused to take their orders at that time—not that Saddam Hussein is somebody that we would support or someone who represents the interests of the people, but he’s someone who, compared to the monsters that they [the U.S. imperialists] are, is a pittance, is a small-time oppressor, compared to the worldwide oppressors that they are.”

 For additional information on Robert Avakian, click here.